cmu-sei/iides/examples/example3.md

 - **`First detected`**:
  2017-02-23
 - **`Who detected`**:
-   - Law Enforcement (*LE*) &mdash; Law enforcement discovered the insider's illegal activity (e.g., Police noticed that the insider was gaining access to the company after hours).
+   - Law Enforcement (*LE*) - Law enforcement discovered the insider's illegal activity (e.g., Police noticed that the insider was gaining access to the company after hours).
-  - Organization (*OR*) &mdash; The victim organization discovered the insider's activity (e.g., IT noticed that the insider had downloaded dozens of company trade secrets to their workstation).
+  - Organization (*OR*) - The victim organization discovered the insider's activity (e.g., IT noticed that the insider had downloaded dozens of company trade secrets to their workstation).
 - **`Detected method`**:
-   - Technical Means (*2*) &mdash; The insider's activity was detected via analysis or anomalies in technical systems and software.
+   - Technical Means (*2*) - The insider's activity was detected via analysis or anomalies in technical systems and software.
-  - Security Software (*4*) &mdash; The insider's activity was detected by security software (e.g., The insider tried to download a document with trade secrets and an automatic alert detected the download).
+  - Security Software (*4*) - The insider's activity was detected by security software (e.g., The insider tried to download a document with trade secrets and an automatic alert detected the download).
 - **`Logs`**:
-   - Access Logs (*AC*) &mdash; File or system access logs.
+   - Access Logs (*AC*) - File or system access logs.
-  - Email Logs (*EM*) &mdash; Logs from email servers or services.
+  - Email Logs (*EM*) - Logs from email servers or services.
-  - Video Logs (*VD*) &mdash; Video, security cam, webcam, screen capture recordings.
+  - Video Logs (*VD*) - Video, security cam, webcam, screen capture recordings.

 ## Impact